simoneacker/Shorecrest-Connect/README.md

 ## Getting Started

-### S3:
+1. AWS Setup
+   a.S3:
-- Bucket for messages testbed system
+        i.
+Bucket for messages testbed system
-- Bucket hosting static files for www.shorecrestconnect.com
+        ii.
+Bucket hosting static files for www.shorecrestconnect.com
             - Bucket configured with static hosting, a name that matches the web address, and a policy that makes all objects get-able
             - Static website is not encrypted currently

 ### RDS:
 - MySQL database (currently setup with scconnect database for messages testbed system)